Professor of History

 BA, Yale College, summa cum laude, Archeological Studies and History

 Professor Johnson’s research is closely related to the courses that she offers.
 Her current research focuses on cross-cultural encounters, proto-ethnography, memory, and the experience of violence in the sixteenth-century Habsburg Empire.
 She is also interested in questions of material and visual culture, religious and cultural identities, and theorizing colonialism in the early modern era.
-This work has been supported by grants from the John Carter Brown Library (NEH Fellowship), the Huntington Library (Barbara S. Thom Fellowship), the Graves Foundation (ACLS Award for Outstanding Teaching), the Fulbright Program (Austria), and the Woodrow Wilson Institute (Postdoctoral Humanities Fellowship at Northwestern University).
+Her work has been supported by grants from the Institute for Advanced Study (Princeton), the American Academy in Berlin (Nina Maria Gorrissen Fellowship), John Carter Brown Library (NEH Fellowship), and the Huntington Library (Barbara S. Thom Fellowship).

 The World Since 1492 (HIST/ANTH11) with Professors O’Rourke and Segal